-- 42 CFR 447.204 (a) requires "The agency's payments must be consistent with efficiency, economy, and quality of care and sufficient to enlist enough providers so that services under the plan are available to beneficiaries at least to the extent that those services are available to the general population." - CMS acknowledges the Supreme Court's outcome in Armstrong v.
-Exceptional Child Care Center, Inc. that CMS has the statutory responsibility to determine the sufficiency in Medicaid payment rates to ensure access to Medicaid services. - We agree that payment rates have a direct relation to the accessibility of services, as well as quality of care. - CMS does not address the requirement for Medicaid payment rates to ensure quality of care. - While CMS is focusing on state proposals to reduce or restructure payment rates, it is also imperative that ongoing rate reviews are conducted.
-Many Medicaid payment rates have gone over a decade without changing, but inflation and other factors can lead to payment rates which were once adequate to become inadequate and lead to access issues. - Additionally, CMS is limiting the scope of the payment adequacy requirement, and while we do not believe that the currently proposed method will actually ensure access, we believe that CMS has the responsibility to ensure payment adequacy for all Medicaid services, including home care, hospice, assisted living, home and community based services for people with intellectual and/or developmental disabilities, intermediate care facilities for individuals with intellectual disabilities and skilled nursing facilities. - The purpose of the payment adequacy provision is to ensure rates support competitive wages to attract and retain a sufficient workforce to meet the assessed needs of Medicaid recipients.
+- CMS acknowledges the Supreme Court's outcome in Armstrong v.
+Exceptional Child Care Center, Inc. that CMS has the responsibility to determine the sufficiency in Medicaid payment rates to ensure access to Medicaid services. - We agree that payment rates have a direct relation to the accessibility of services. - While CMS is focusing on state proposals to reduce or restructure payment rates, it is also imperative that ongoing rate reviews are conducted.
+Many Medicaid payment rates have not changed in over a decade, while inflation and other factors can lead to payment rates which were once adequate to become inadequate and lead to access issues. - Additionally, CMS is limiting the scope of the payment adequacy requirement, and while we do not believe that the currently proposed method will actually ensure access, we believe that CMS has the responsibility to ensure payment adequacy for all Medicaid services. - The purpose of the payment adequacy provision is to ensure rates support competitive wages to attract and retain a sufficient workforce to meet the assessed needs of Medicaid recipients.